Pengchengpcx/FTEdit/README.md

 ## Consistent generation
-AdaLN can also be used to generate images with consistent ID by maintaing the invaraint text prompt.
+AdaLN can also be used to generate images with a consistent ID by maintaining the invariant text prompt.
 Application on real images with ID masks can also be combined and explored.

 ``` python
 [